 The next section in the layout sidebar is under View.
 Views are used to extract non-obvious information from large graphs – where the analyst cannot see clear relationships by manual inspection of data.
 Views can be used to determine the size and color of entities based on different properties of the graph.
 It is possible to write your own views however is beyond the scope of this document.
 The seven views that come with Maltego out-the-box size entities according to different properties and are explained below.

 11. Normal View

 This view is probably the most difficult to understand.
-With diverse decent, entities are sized according to the number of incoming links the entity has.
+With diverse descent, entities are sized according to the number of incoming links the Entity has.
 However, incoming links with different grandparent entities are weighted higher.
 This is better explained with a graph.

 In the image above, the IP address entities are sized differently even though they both have two incoming links.
 The reason for this is that the IP address on the left has two incoming links that originate from two different sources while the IP address on the right has two incoming links but they both originate from the same source.
 There are many cases where this view is useful.
 In this case, it emphasizes IP addresses that are related to different domains.

 Entities are sized according to the total number of links (incoming and outgoing) it has.
 The more links an Entity has the bigger it is sized on the graph.
 The graph below shows the example graph using this view:

 Entities are sized according to the total number of incoming links it has.
 The more incoming links an Entity has the bigger it is sized on the graph.
 The graph below shows the example graph using this view:

 Entities are sized according to the total number of outgoing links it has.
 The more outgoing links an Entity has the bigger it is sized on the graph.
 The graph below shows the example graph using this view:

 This will size entities based on its own number of links and the sum of its neighbour's links.
 The graph below shows the example graph using this view: